PvPClt/project/album_en.md

 #OrthodoxMilitaryPutinism
                                 👻

-## 59. ONE HEAD FOR THE CROWN,  THE OTHER  RULES THE COUNTRY
+## 59. ONE HEAD FOR CROWN,  THE OTHER  RULES THE COUNTRY

 ![](Images/En_Album_59.jpg)

 *Note: Illustration blocked by censorship.*

-A spacious conference hall.
-Officials are seated in there.
-A large, illuminated stage, in the center of which lies on his back a well-known political leader.
-His genitals are fully exposed; his erect penis is crowned with a miniature, yet precise, copy of his head (the one on his shoulders).
-The small head of the politician lying on the stage addresses the audience with a loud, pompous speech:
+Spacious conference hall.
+Officials  seated inside.
+On illuminated stage well-known political leader lies on his back.
+His genitals fully exposed; his erect penis crowned with miniature, yet precise, copy of his own head.
+Small head of lying politician addresses audience with loud, pompous speech:

 — The birth rate in the country is falling catastrophically.
 Like a stone dropped into an abyss.
 I've been long saying it and I repeat: condoms and abortions are to blame for everything!
 And LGBT.
 And Childfree.
 We must fight, fight, and fight against all this heresy.
 So far, we are doing poorly.